 The model is now ready to explore the effectiveness of various policies intended to curb the spread of HIV/AIDS.
-This section investigates four specific policies.
-The first two policies have been at the forefront of the policy discussion-namely the introduction of antiretroviral therapy (ART) and circumcising males.
-The two additional policies yield some surprising results-improving condoms and treating other sexually transmitted diseases.
-A companion paper analyzes further policies aimed at the behavioral aspects of the problem, namely policies aimed at increasing marriage and thereby reducing casual sex (Greenwood et al. 2017b).
+This section investigates four specific policies: male circumcision, ART, better condoms, and the treatment of other STDs.
+The first two policies have been at the forefront of the policy discussion.

 In addition to studying the effectiveness of the various policies in the full model, two alternative versions of the model are simulated: (i) small-scale field experiments and (ii) epidemiological experiments.
-To be concrete, the field experiment assumes that only a small fraction of the population is treated and changes their behavior, but that this fraction interacts in equilibrium with everyone else at the preexisting equilibrium prices and infection rates.
-In other words the field experiment is a partial equilibrium version of the general equilibrium one.
-The epidemiological experiment assumes that people make no behavioral adjustments.
-It therefore uses the policy functions from the benchmark calibration.
-The infection probabilities and assessments of transmission risks are governed by the new transmission probabilities.
+The synthetic small-scale field experiment is a partial equilibrium version of the general equilibrium one.
+It assumes that only a small fraction of the population is treated and changes their behavior, but that this fraction interacts in equilibrium with everyone else at the preexisting equilibrium prices and infection rates.
+The synthetic epidemiological experiment assumes that people make no behavioral adjustments.
+It therefore uses the policy functions from the benchmark calibration in conjunction with the new exogenous transmission probabilities.

 Comparing the effectiveness of policies across the three versions of the model can be thought of in two ways.
-First, they can be viewed of as thought experiments.
-A comparison of the small-scale field experiment with the benchmark model experiment shows the importance of general equilibrium effects, while a comparison of the epidemiological experiment with the benchmark model illustrates the significance of behavioral responses.
-Second, they give insights into the extent to which actual field experiments and epidemiological studies might (or might not) generate reliable policy advice.
-As will be seen below, results from the full equilibrium experiment are often in between the epidemiological and the field experiments.
-However, depending on the type of policy, there are exceptions.
+First, they can be viewed as thought experiments.
+A comparison of the small-scale field experiment with the benchmark model experiment shows the importance of general equilibrium effects, while a comparison of the epidemiological experiment with the benchmark model experiment shows the significance of behavioral responses.
+Second, they give insights into the extent to which actual small-scale field experiments and epidemiological studies might (or might not) generate reliable policy advice.